Chapter 9 : Alone with Granger

 She was mesmerized.
 Not because of his looks, but at what he had just done.
-Draco Malfoy... of all people... had just cheered her up and she wanted to kiss him for it.
+Draco Malfoy, of all people, had just cheered her and she wanted to kiss him for it.
 But she knew that wanting and doing were two very different things.

 Draco became a bit lost in her eyes.
 If he didn't know any better, she looked as if she wanted to kiss him.
 He wanted to so very badly.
 Her lips were only inches away.

-“Well that was risky.”
-She said closing her hand.
+“Well that was risky," she commented, closing her hand.
 “What if my line had been short?”

 “Then I would’ve told you that all of that was just rubbish and I really don’t believe a word of it.
 It's more likely that your history is what will determine your future.”